MrEn1gma/Writeups/KipodAfterFree/2020/README.md

 - I wrote a script that can unpack back to ogrinal instruction, script here: ![unpack file](./unpacker.py)

 # Solve
 - Drop it to IDA, we can see that's a check flag function, which has many equations to check these input characters.
-I used z3 to solve these equations, just remember to replace `==` to `!=` when you paste it from pseduo-code to your input code.
+I used z3 to solve these equations, just remember to replace `==` to `!=` and `!=` to `==` when you paste it from pseduo-code to your input code.

 - My script solve here: ![solve](./solve.py)